From the Head of School

 Meet Sid Rowell

 Sid Rowell was appointed Head of School at Gill St. Bernard's in 2001.
 He graduated Phi Beta Kappa from Trinity College, where he was awarded a B.A. and an M.A. in History.
 Prior to becoming the Head of School at Gill St. Bernard's, Sid was the Associate Headmaster of Saint Andrew’s School in Boca Raton, Florida, and Assistant Headmaster at the Wooster School in Danbury, Connecticut.
-He has over 40 years of experience working in independent schools as an administrator, teacher, and coach, has served several terms on the NJAIS Board of Directors, is a member of The Country Day School Headmasters’ Association, and is a current member of the Board of Trustees at The Peck School.
+He has over 40 years of experience working in independent schools as an administrator, teacher, and coach, has served several terms on the NJAIS Board of Directors, is a member of The Heads Collegiate Forum, The 1911 Group, The Heads Network, and is a current member of the Board of Trustees at The Peck School.